Sarah Haider: Early life

-Haider was born in Karachi, Pakistan, in a practicing Shia Muslim family.
+Haider was born in Karachi, Pakistan in a Muhajir Twelver Shia family.
 Her family moved to the United States when she was seven years old and she was raised in Houston, Texas.
-She was a devout Shia Muslim as a child.
+She was a devout Muslim as a child.
 In a 2017 interview with the blog Gene Expression, she said of her religious participation:

 She became an atheist at the age of 16.
 She believes that she was lucky enough to have a relatively liberal father who may not have let her wear shorts or have boyfriends but still allowed her to read any books she wanted, including those critical of Islam, and allowed her to move away from home to go to college.
 Her journey into questioning religion began when her atheist friends in high school started having debates with her.
 One of her friends would print off "horrible" verses from the Quran and would hand them to her without any further commentary.
 She set out to prove her atheist friends wrong and started studying the Quran to understand the context of these verses.
-However, she stated that sometimes the context was worse and she slowly became an atheist.
+However, she stated that sometimes the context was worse and she slowly became an atheist herself.

 Her father has since become an atheist as well.
 Haider described the journey to atheism with her father to the Reason Rally in 2016 as a long series of debates spanning over a decade.
 However, it was not until her father discovered Facebook groups of other Pakistani atheists that had active members who were his age that he felt comfortable leaving Islam.
 She now advises ex-Muslims to find their family secular peers to make them more comfortable leaving religion.

 After finishing college, she moved to Washington, DC, and became involved with non-profit and social advocacy groups.
 This involvement inspired her to launch her own non-profit advocacy group later on.
 She currently lives in Washington, DC.